War on terror: Anti-terror campaigns by other powers

+Nepali Civil War

+In the 1990s, a Maoist rebellion broke out in Nepal against the monarchy starting the Nepali civil war.
+Western responses to the rise of a powerful Marxist movement in South Asia that controlled significant parts of the Nepali countryside utilised the language of the Global War on Terror.
+America thereby allocated millions of dollars in aid and supplied thousands of machine guns and military advisers to Nepal's government, supplied thousands of machine guns and other weaponry, and provided military advisers and training for the RNA, while British foreign office minister Mike O'Brien stated that "Nepal’s struggle against the insurgents should be seen as part of the wider ‘war against terrorism.’"
+While George Bush also coached American support to the Nepali government in the context of a wider front in the GWOT.

 International military support

 The United Kingdom was the second-largest contributor of troops in Afghanistan.

 The invasion of Afghanistan is seen to have been the first action of this war, and initially involved forces from the United States, the United Kingdom, and the Afghan Northern Alliance.
-Since the initial invasion period, these forces were augmented by troops and aircraft from Australia, Canada, Denmark, France, Italy, Netherlands, New Zealand and Norway among others.
+Since the initial invasion period, these forces were augmented by troops and aircraft from Australia, Canada, Denmark, France, Italy, the Netherlands, New Zealand, and Norway, among others.
 In 2006, there were about 33,000 troops in Afghanistan.

-On 12 September 2001, less than 24 hours after 11 September attacks in New York City and Washington, D.C., NATO invoked Article 5 of the North Atlantic Treaty and declared the attacks to be an attack against all 19 NATO member countries.
+On 12 September 2001, less than 24 hours after the 11 September attacks in New York City and Washington, D.C., NATO invoked Article 5 of the North Atlantic Treaty.
+It declared the attacks to be an attack against all 19 NATO member countries.
 Australian Prime Minister John Howard also stated that Australia would invoke the ANZUS Treaty along similar lines.

 In the following months, NATO took a broad range of measures to respond to the threat of terrorism.
 On 22 November 2002, the member states of the Euro-Atlantic Partnership Council (EAPC) decided on a Partnership Action Plan against Terrorism, which explicitly states, "[The] EAPC States are committed to the protection and promotion of fundamental freedoms and human rights, as well as the rule of law, in combating terrorism."
 NATO started naval operations in the Mediterranean Sea designed to prevent the movement of terrorists or weapons of mass destruction as well as to enhance the security of shipping in general called Operation Active Endeavour.

-Support for the U.S. cooled when America made clear its determination to invade Iraq in late 2002.
-Still, many of the "coalition of the willing" countries that unconditionally supported the U.S.-led military action have sent troops to Afghanistan, particular neighboring Pakistan, which has disowned its earlier support for the Taliban and contributed tens of thousands of soldiers to the conflict.
+Support for the US cooled when America made clear its determination to invade Iraq in late 2002.
+Still, many of the "coalition of the willing" countries that unconditionally supported the US-led military action have sent troops to Afghanistan, particularly neighboring Pakistan, which has disowned its earlier support for the Taliban and contributed tens of thousands of soldiers to the conflict.
 Pakistan was also engaged in the Insurgency in Khyber Pakhtunkhwa (a.k.a.
 Waziristan War or North-West Pakistan War).
-Supported by U.S. intelligence, Pakistan attempted to remove the Taliban insurgency and al-Qaeda element from the northern tribal areas.
+Supported by US intelligence, Pakistan attempted to remove the Taliban insurgency and al-Qaeda element from the northern tribal areas.